gospodnetic/industrial_training/gh_pages/_source/session3/Workcell-XACRO.md

     1. You can install the debian packages: `sudo apt install ros-kinetic-universal-robot`

-        _This has not yet been released, but will work later..._

-    1. You can clone it from [GitHub](https://github.com/ros-industrial/universal_robot) to your catkin workspace:
+    2. You can clone it from [GitHub](https://github.com/ros-industrial/universal_robot) to your catkin workspace:

        ```
        cd ~/catkin_ws/src